Hidden Valley Lake, California

-Hidden Valley Lake is a census-designated place (CDP) and gated subdivision in Lake County, California.
+Hidden Valley Lake is a census-designated place (CDP) and gated subdivision in Lake County, California, United States.
 It is a common-interest development managed by the Hidden Valley Lake Association (HVLA).
 Its population was 6,235 at the 2020 census, up from 5,579 at the 2010 census.

 History

 In October 2014, The State Water Resources Control Board ordered the Hidden Valley Lake Community Services District to stop allowing new service connections to its water system due to concerns that, under current drought conditions, the district did not have enough water to meet future demands.
 The district, with about 2,500 connections, is a junior water rights holder in the Sacramento River and San Joaquin River watersheds.
 November 2020 the water moratorium was lifted and new water rights are currently available through the District, but at a much higher price point.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 10.0 sqmi, of which, 9.8 sqmi of it is land and 0.14 sqmi of it (1.45%) is water.
+According to the United States Census Bureau, the CDP has a total area of 10.0 sqmi, of which 9.8 sqmi is land and 0.14 sqmi (1.45%) is water.
 In the west of the town, California State Route 29 runs through the town limits.